cqerl/cqerl/README.md

 * Pluggable authentication (as long as it's [SASL][2]-based)
 * Token Aware Policy support

 CQErl was designed to be as simple as possible on your side.
 You just provide the configuration you want as environment variables.
-Under the hood, CQErl maintains a pool of persistent connections with Cassandra and select the client to use based on a hash of the requsting PID.
+Under the hood, CQErl maintains a pool of persistent connections with Cassandra and select the client to use based on a hash of the requsting PID (and, optionally, the connected node if Token Aware Policy is enabled - see below).
 This ensures relatively even distribution of work amongst clients when there is a lot of concurrent activity (where distribution is most important).

 ### Usage

 ##### Connecting

-If you installed cassandra and didn't change any configuration related to authentication or SSL, you should be able to connect like this
+If you installed Cassandra and didn't change any configuration related to authentication or SSL, you should be able to connect like this

 ```erlang
 G = cqerl:add_group(["localhost"], [], 1),
 cqerl:wait_for_group(G).
 ```

-1. The first argument to `cqerl:get_client/2,1` or `cqerl:new_client/2,1` is the node to which you wish to connect as `{Ip, Port}`.
-If empty, it defaults to `{"127.0.0.1", 9042}`, and `Ip` can be given as a string, or as a tuple of components, either IPv4 or IPv6.
+1. The first argument to `cqerl:add_group/3` is the set of nodes to which you wish to connect in the form `{IP, Port}`, `IP`, or `Hostname`. `IP` may be a string, binary or tuple as described in the `inet` manual.
     - If the default port is used, you can provide just the IP address as the first argument, either as a tuple, list or binary.
-    - If both the default port and localhost are used, you can just provide an empty tuple as the first argument.

-2. The second possible argument (when using `cqerl:get_client/2` or `cqerl:new_client/2`) is a list of options, that include:
+2. The second argument is a proplist of options.
+Valid options are:

     - `keyspace` which determines in which keyspace all subsequent requests operate, on that connection.
-    - `auth` (mentionned below)
+    - `auth` (described below)
-    - `ssl` (which is `false` by default, but can be set to a list of SSL options) and `keyspace` (string or binary).
     - `protocol_version` to [connect to older Cassandra instances](#connecting-to-older-cassandra-instances).

-    Other options include `pool_max_size`, `pool_min_size`, and `pool_cull_interval` which are used to configure [pooler][1] (see its documentation to understand those options)
+    - `ssl` if present, is either `true` or a list of options to be passed to `ssl:connect/4`.
+If absent or `false`, SSL will not be used.
+    - `tcp_opts` allows you to specify extra options to be passed to `gen_tcp:connect/4` when the client connects.
+If SSL is enabled, this will be ignored.

     If you've set simple username/password authentication scheme on Cassandra, you can provide those to CQErl

     ```erlang
-    {ok, Client} = cqerl:get_client({}, [{auth, {cqerl_auth_plain_handler, [{"test", "aaa"}]}}]).
+    {ok, Client} = cqerl:add_group(["localhost"], [{auth, {cqerl_auth_plain_handler, [{"test", "aaa"}]}}]).
     ```

     Since Cassandra implements pluggable authentication mechanisms, CQErl also allows you to provide custom authentication modules (here `cqerl_auth_plain_handler`).
 The options you pass along with it are given to the module's `auth_init/3` as its first argument.

-3. You can leverage one or more clusters of cassandra nodes by setting up [clusters](#clusters).
-When set up, you can use

-    1. `cqerl:get_client()` if you have just a single main cluster
-    2. `cqerl:get_client(ClusterKey)` if you want to get a client from a specific, identified cluster
+3. The third argument is the number of clients to start *per node*.

 #### Using environment variables